C programming on esieabot

 When you run a program using pigpiod, it communicates with the pigpiod service in order to transmit its commands.
 Before launching a program, make sure that the service is running with the command systemctl status pigpiod.
 Several programs may be running at the same time.
 If they send contradictory commands, pigpiod will only take into account the last command received.

 As on an Arduino, there are a multitude of GPIO pins that can be used.
 More information can be found in the Raspberry Pi documentation.
 A number of GPIOs are already in use on your esieabot for basic functions.
-Refer to your esieabot’s assembly manual.
+Refer to your esieabot’s assembly manual or to add-on board documentation if you have one.

 int pi = pigpio_start(NULL, NULL);